daiasjose08/DevOpsLab/Lab01PowerPlatformPipelines/README.md

    - **Name**: Deploy to UAT environment
    - **Description**: Deploy solution from DEV to UAT environment
    - **Target Deployment Environment ID**: Select the target environment (CPPS UAT)
-   - **Pre-Deployment Step Required**: Select this box to later configure a cloud flow for deployment approvals
 5. Within the same **Deployment Stages** grid, select **New Deployment Stage** to add a new stage for PROD environment.
 6. Enter the details for the new stage, then select **Save & Close**:
    - **Name**: Deploy to PROD environment
    - **Description**: Deploy solution from DEV to PROD environment
+   - **Previous Deployment Stage**: Select the stage created in the previous steps - **Deploy to UAT**
    - **Target Deployment Environment ID**: Select the target environment (CPPS PROD)
-   -
+   - **Pre-Deployment Step Required**: Select this box to later configure a cloud flow for deployment approvals

 ### Create Approvals for Deployment Using Power Automate Cloud Flow
 1. Navigate to [Power Automate](https://make.powerautomate.com) and select the host environment for cloud flow development.